KBggs/Website-Projects/README.md

   [https://code.visualstudio.com/download]

 Step2:
-  go-to extensions and download following extensions
+  go-to extensions and download following extensions <br>
-    1.Prettier codeformatter v10.1.0
+    1.Prettier codeformatter v10.1.0 <br>
     2.Live server v5.7.9

 Step3:
-  Download all the files I have provided, and store it in a folder then open VS-code and press Ctrl+Shift+T and click on open folder> then choose the folder where you have stored all the files
+  Download all the files I have provided, and store it in a folder <br>
+  then open VS-code and press Ctrl+Shift+T and click on open folder> then choose the folder where you have stored all the files

 Step4: